prashant707/Yoda-translator/README.md

 you just need to write a text in english language and it will give you the text in yoda language.

-It is CLI based application developed using vanilla javascript.

 ## Tech stack